willianchu/api_getter/ToImprove.md

-* To Improve
+# To Improve

-- create a new function to cache the results
+- refactor function getdata() and split in a new function cacheResults()
 - store searched words in object instead of array
+- instead nested loops use an object or hashmap
+- handle errors from the API request promise
+- in Jest Tests mock data to verify the sort function and merge multiple keywords
+- reduce the comments
+- use more ternary operators
 - use the params as given by the question "tag" instead of "tags"
-- use more ternary operators
-- reduce the comments
-- in Jest Tests mock data to verify the sort function and merge multiple keywords
 - look for var or let use const
-- handle errors from the API request promise
-- instead nested loops use an object or hashmap